What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 - Pushing also removes the remaining oxide layer on the workpiece easier and leaves less black soot.

-- As a beginner, it’s best not to weld aluminum thinner than 1/8″ (3.2 mm) to avoid burning though and warping.
+- As a beginner, it’s best not to weld aluminum thinner than 1/8″ (3.2 mm) to avoid burning through and warping.

 Now let’s see the disadvantages of spool guns: